Variational Umbrella Seeding for Calculating Nucleation Barriers: Method

 We constrain the nucleus size by adding an external bias potential to the total energy in the Metropolis acceptance step.
 To elaborate, after each MD trajectory, we accept the trajectory with a probability $p_{\mathrm{acc}}$ given by

-In these equations, $\Delta H$ represents the change in the total energy $H$ of the system, which consists of the kinetic energy $K=\sum_i {\bf p}_i^2/2m_i$, potential energy $U_{\mathrm{pot}}=\sum_{i<j}\phi(r_{ij})$ and the external bias potential $U_{\mathrm{ext}}$ with ${\bf p}_i$ and $m_i$ the momentum and mass of particle $i$, respectively, and $\phi(r_{ij})$ the pair interaction between particle $i$ and $j$.
+In these equations, $\Delta H$ represents the change in the total energy $H$ of the system, which consists of the kinetic energy $K$, potential energy $U_{\mathrm{pot}}=\sum_{i<j}\phi(r_{ij})$, the external bias potential $U_{\mathrm{ext}}$ and $\phi(r_{ij})$ the pair interaction between particle $i$ and $j$.
 The external bias potential $U_{\mathrm{ext}}$ is employed to keep the nucleus size $n$ close to the target size $\hat{n}$.
 The spring constant $k$ determines the stiffness of the bias potential.
 The result of such a simulation is a biased time series of nucleus sizes $n(t)$.
 This time series is subsequently converted into a biased nucleus size distribution $p(n)$.
 From this biased nucleus size distribution, we can estimate the unbiased free-energy profile

 To sample the isobaric-isothermal ($NPT$) ensemble, we consider two approaches.
 The first approach is to use an $NVE$ integrator for the MD trajectories and perform volume moves after each trajectory.
 Trajectories are accepted according to \Cref{eq:nve-accept} and the volume moves according to standard volume move acceptance criteria, taking the bias potential into account.
 By using a symplectic and time-reversible $NVE$ integrator, this scheme guarantees that detailed balance is obeyed.\cite{mehlig1992hybrid}